DataFlexCode/DTAI/README.md

 # API Keys

 API keys can be stored in a {program_name}.env file.
+This file will normally be stored in the Programs folder.

 The cEnvironment class is is used to load API keys so that they are not stored in the source code.

 cEnvironment will first search the .env file and if a key is not found then it will use the get_environment command to get the environment variable.